 Tips For Monitoring Your Progress

-If you notice any bruising on your upper chest or around your incision, this is completely normal in the weeks to come following your procedure.
-In addition to bruising, swelling is also very common and should clear up with time.
-To relieve any pain and tightness, massaging your scar is always a great idea.
+Bruising may occur on the upper chest or around the parathyroid surgery incision; this is normal in the weeks after treatment.
+In addition to bruising, swelling above the incision is common and should clear up with time.
+To relieve any pain and tightness, massage the surgery scar.

 Finally, it is perfectly OK if a patient does not feel up to returning to their normal activities after parathyroid gland surgery.
 Take time to recover, and a patient can minimize the risk of post-surgery complications.